learnk8s/learnk8s.io/src/terraformAks/content.md

 You should also notice that, after the last `terraform apply`, the kubeconfig file is printed to the terminal before the script completes.

 You could copy the content and save it locally.

-Or if you prefer, you can use the following command to access the value and save it to disk:
+Or, if you prefer, you can use the following command to access the value and save it to disk:

 ```bash
 echo "$(terraform output kube_config)" > azurek8s